The Ultimate Guide to Retiring in Portugal: Everything You Need to Know

 In general, the EHIC does not cover private healthcare or being flown home after injury or illness.
 In some cases, though, insurers may require you to have an EHIC before they will offer you cover.

 To receive the card, you must legally reside in Portugal (or elsewhere in the EU) and pay or be by covered by social security, however, you cannot use your EHIC for treatment in Denmark, Iceland, Liechtenstein, Norway, and Switzerland.
+When you become a Portuguese resident you can get your card here.

 Buying Property in Portugal